 Check-in and location

 The Aria hotel is set back from the strip between the Waldorf Astoria and the Crystals Mall.
 There is a tram inside that can take you to the Bellagio which is very useful and the hotel is only a couple of minutes walk to a fairly central part of the strip.
 This is my favourite area of the strip as there are so many hotels in walking or tram distance, with the Excalibur tram running down to Mandalay Bay as well.

 I had actually booked a corner suite, one of Aria’s Tower Suites, using my MLife discount which I will talk about later.
+It may have been more beneficial to book with a luxury agent such as Debonair to get the $100 credit and free breakfast (see below).
 The Tower Suites entitle you to use and check-in at the separate Tower Suites Lounge.
 The lounge has complimentary freshly made coffees from a state-of-the-art LAMILL Coffee Machine as well as other soft drinks, pastries and snacks.
 These suites also come with extra privileges such as enhanced turndown or priority line access for taxi service.

 When I arrived at the Tower Suites lounge to check-in, I was informed I had been upgraded to a Sky Suite, which is a fantastic upgrade.
 The desk agent was very helpful and even walked me over to the Sky Suites check-in as it was on the other side of the Casino.